google/flax/docs/annotated_mnist.md

 ```

-## Initialize the weights and instantiate the optimizer
+## Initialize the parameters and instantiate the optimizer

-1. Before you start training the model, you need to randomly initialize the weights/parameters.
+1. Before you start training the model, you need to randomly initialize the parameters.

   In NumPy, you would usually use the stateful pseudorandom number generators (PRNG).
 JAX, however, uses an explicit PRNG (refer to [JAX - the sharp bits](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#JAX-PRNG) for details):